Deutzia

 -

-The shrub prefers fertile, moist, and well-drained soils.
-It is accepting of most soil types and becomes more drought tolerant once it is established.
-Although the plant is tolerant of partial shade, an abundance of flowers is produced in full sun.
+The shrub prefers fertile, moist, well-drained soils.
+It tolerates most soil types and becomes more drought-tolerant once it is established.
+Although the plant is tolerant of partial shade, flowering is better and showier in full sun.
 In warm southern climates, most of these shrubs would benefit from afternoon shade.
-Pruning may be required every couple of years and is best done immediately after blooming has finished.
-When pruning, keep in mind that the plant blossoms will appear on old growth.
-This genus of plants is propagated by woody stem cuttings.
+Pruning may be required every couple of years and is best done immediately after the flowers have faded.
+When pruning, keep in mind that the plant's blossoms will appear on old growth.
+Deutzia is propagated by woody stem cuttings.

 Consider a species of Deutzia for a garden border, foundation planting, or hedge.
 The compact species would add beauty as an accent for a patio garden or container.
 Mass plantings along a slope or bank would add beautiful spring flowers and lush green foliage to the landscape.